 Many of our compensation decisions in recent years reflect our continued transition of our executive compensation program.
 Workhorse's historical compensation philosophy was to provide base salaries with equity-based incentives, primarily in the form of stock options.
-However, in order to continue to attract high quality executives and employees, we recognized that we needed to be more competitive on cash compensation going forward by offering a more structured annual bonus program, and we also shifted to granting restricted stock awards mixed with options as part of our equity incentives to better align with market practices.
+However, in order to continue to attract high quality executives and employees, we recognized that we needed to be more competitive on cash compensation going forward by offering a more structured annual bonus program, and we also shifted to granting restricted stock awards and performance-based awards, as well as stock options, to our new CEO and other NEOs as part of our equity incentives to better align with market practices.

-Highlights of 2020 Executive Compensation Actions:
+Elements of our Executive Compensation Program for 2021: